 Fine Art Prints

-The term facsimile is derived from the Latin phrase ‘fac simile’ and literally means ‘make similar’.
+What is a facsimile print?
+The term ‘facsimile’ is derived from the Latin phrase ‘fac simile’ which means ‘make similar’.
 A facsimile is a duplicate of an old manuscript or old print.
 In this facsimile process the original is copied to look virtually identical so that the facsimile cannot be distinguished from the original.
 Facsimiles are used mostly in museums as substitution for the original when the original is too vulnerable to display.

 - Indistinguishable from the original